civiform/docs/docs/it-manual/configure-gis-service.md

 values at index `i` should all correlate with each other.
 In the example above, all values at index `0` are for checking the county service area, and all values at index `1` are for checking the neighborhood service area.

+Put another way:

+- When checking that an address is in the service area labeled "Arkansas" in the admin UI, CiviForm will query `arkansas-url` and check the response for a field called `STATE` with a value of "AR".
+- When checking that an address is in the service area labeled "Example Neighborhood" in the admin UI, CiviForm will query `neighborhood-url` and check the response for a field called `ZIPCODE` with a value of "01234".

 ### Applying to questions